In this article, we will explore the implementation of Knack's dynamic dropdowns in form views.

 To begin editing the form view that adds a Task record, we'll first select the pen icon.

-If you're following along with the steps in this article, the two connection fields for Projects and Employee are already added to the form view as a field input.
-However, in the Add Inputs section, we can add field inputs as we like.
+If you're following along with the steps in this article, the two connection fields for Projects and Employee are already added to the form view as field inputs.
+However, in the Add Inputs section, we can add field inputs as we like:

 Fields that have already been applied to the Form view will be grayed out and unavailable for selection: